 During the last decade Professor Heidlberger published a critical edition of Carl Maria von Weber’s works for clarinet and orchestra in a volume of the Carl Maria von Weber Gesamtausgabe in 2011 (Schott, Mainz), and a new Urtext edition of Felix Mendelssohn Bartholdy’s Concert Pieces for clarinet, bassetthorn, and piano in 2015 (Henle, Munich).
 In 2016 his editions of the Weber clarinet concertos were published as pocket scores by Eulenburg (London).
 He is the co-editor of a two-volume Encyclopedia of the Orchestra, for the German publisher Laaber (2021).
 Other projects include a study on the development of the field of history of music theory since the 1980s, published in 2018.
 Currently he is working on Antoine Reicha’s music theory, and on theories of musical serialism, particularly by Ernst Krenek.

-He served as vice president of the International Carl Maria von Weber Society (1999-2008) and as board member of the Texas Society of Music Theory (2006-2010).
-In 2013 he was a Fellow in the UNT Faculty Administrative Leadership program.
+As service for the profession Professor Heidlberger served as vice president of the International Carl Maria von Weber Society (1999-2008) and as a board member of the Texas Society of Music Theory (2006-2010).
+In 2013 he was a Fellow of the UNT Faculty Administrative Leadership program.
+2019 through 2021 he served on the Awards committee of the Society for Music Theory.
 Heidlberger is also active as a clarinet and saxophone player with a special interest in jazz and contemporary music.
 In 2001 he recorded a CD with compositions for computer, synthesizers and clarinets/saxophones.